TheodoreAI/TheodoreAI/README.md

 **About Me**

 - I am a programmer obsessed with programming languages.
-A few worthy mentions: MASM Assembly, C++, JavaScript, C, Python, Bash, Rust, Haskell, Dart and looking into more.
+A few worthy mentions: Microsoft Macro Assembler (MASM), C++, JavaScript, C, Python, Bash, Rust, Haskell, Dart and looking into more.

 Let's connect?
 I am interested in helping build tools the software community needs to make programming more accessible and fun.